RESONANT CITY: VENICE

 by Andrea Liberovici

-This work for solo cello, vocal ensemble, and ambient sound digitally recorded in Venice by Liberovici, brought to Columbia by Yale University's noted musicologist Professor Ellen Rosand, evokes that mysterious, fragile city.
+This work includes ambient sound digitally recorded in Venice to evoke that mysterious, fragile city.
+The recordings by Liberovici are accompanied by solo cello and vocal ensemble, in a composition brought to Columbia by Yale University's noted musicologist Professor Ellen Rosand.

 Andrea Liberovici (b.
 1962) was raised in a musical family.
 His father, Sergio Liberovici (1930-1991), was a composer who, among other things, worked with Italo Calvino on a collection of traditional songs.
 His mother, Margot Galante Garrone (1941-2017), was a singer and founder of "Gran teatrino la fede delle femmine."
 He grew up in Venice with his mother and her partner, the musicologist Giovanni Morelli (1942-2011).
 Since his earliest youth he studied composition, violin, and viola at the conservatories of Venice and Turin and also studied singing with Cathy Berberian.
 As a teenager he composed and recorded two rock LPs.
 The experience with rock music proved vital to an understanding of what he did not want: "to shut myself away in the cage of a musical genre to feed my vanity.
 Even today I would not know, in any case, which cage to choose."
 At 20, he began studying composition with a new approach: through theatre.
 "A theatrical approach is an excellent remedy for a composer.
 You must take your eyes off your navel and make clear what you want to say and to whom.
 One becomes aware that if you have nothing to say, no genre will protect you."